ReneNyffenegger/PerlModules/WWW/Mechanize/README.md

 ## Links

-`Selenium::Remote::Driver` seems to be an alternative to `WWW::Mechanize` suite.
+`Selenium::Remote::Driver` seems to be an alternative to the `WWW::Mechanize` suite.